Sitetheory/Sitetheory-Docs/Tutorials/How-To-Add-Menus-To-Templates.rst

 **Styling** - The HTML for "simple", "accordion" and "sitemap" are all identical, but they just change styling based on CSS.
 The CSS is already in the common.css file.
 The appropriate type class should be set on the parent container based on the "type" name, e.g. `.menu-simple`, `.menu-sitemap`, `.menu-nested`, and `.menu-accordion`, `.menu-dropdown`.

+The layout is set in the MenuBundle/Resources/views/MenuExtension.html.twig (which can be customized for a specific template).
+But most of the elements are actually in the MenuBundle/Resources/views/components.html.twig, which can also be customized for a template, just point the options to that custom file, e.g. {{ menu(content, {'components': 'SitetheoryTemplateCustomBundle::components.html.twig'} ) }}.
+That's is the guts of the styling.
+However, if you just want to include some extra classes, you can see the options above to include classes in the <li> <ul> and <a>.

-**Section Name** - In cases where we use a section menu (e.g. `parent`="section" on a sidebar) we often want to know what section we are in (e.g. to put the name above the menu).
-So when we fetch that, we insert that information into the Twig Environment for the designer to access in the template. `{{ section }}` will contain an object that includes {'name', 'url'}, so we would access it in the template like this `<h2>{{ section.name }}</h2>`.
+**Section Name** - In cases where we use a section menu (e.g. {"scope": "section"} on a sidebar) we often want to know what section we are in (e.g. to put the name above the menu).
+This can be accessed through {{ sectionName() }} or {{ sectionLink() }} (see methods below).

 **Active Menu** - The method needs to determine which menu link is currently active for the current page, as well as all the related parents up to level 1 (so we can set an active class on the each active link).
 So we check the `content` and find the menu link that points to the current page.
 Then we keep make a list of that link ID and all the link IDs of it's parent up to level 1.
-When we create the HTML we need to add the "active" class to each link in that nested tree and make sure that accordion menus stay open if it has the active class.
+When we create the HTML we add the "active" (if it's an active link) and "activeParent" (if it's a parent, not the actual active link) class to each link in that nested tree and make sure that accordion menus stay open if it has the active class.

 The menuLinks array will specify `active` = true if the current link is active, and `activeParent`=true if the current link is a parent of an active link (up the tree).
 So HTML should add the appropriate classes and styles for active links versus the parent of active links.
 Most likely you'll want them all to say 'active' and just style them differently.